Blog: What is incident response, Jan 2024

 What is Incident Response?

-At its core, incident response is a set of organized actions and procedures taken to address and manage a security incident.
+At its core, it is a set of organized actions and procedures taken to address and manage a security incident.
 A security incident is any adverse event or series of events that could compromise the confidentiality, integrity, or availability of an organization’s information systems.
 Incident response is a well-thought-out plan that enables organizations to detect, respond to, and recover from such incidents swiftly and effectively.
 It helps address current threats and proactively strengthens resilience against upcoming cybersecurity issues.

 The Incident Response Process